team-mayes/atesa/docs/auxiliary_scripts.rst

 	`\\-\\-two_line_threshold ratio`
 		Sets the threshold of the ratio of slopes below which the automagic two-line test may pass.
 See :ref:`Automagic` for details.
 Default = 0.5

+`-f fixed_cvs`
+	This option specifies one or more CVs that are required in the final RC.
+For example, `-k 4 -f 12 31` would return the best four-dimensional RC that contains both CV12 and CV31.
+The number of required CVs specified with this option must be less than or equal to the number given for `-k` or `-r` if those options are given.

 `-q qdot_setting`
 	Specifies the inertial behavior of LMax.
 Valid options are: `present`, `absent`, and `ignore`.
 Default is `present`.